ietf-wg-cellar/matroska-specification/matroska_implement.md

 ## Optimum Layouts

-While there can be `Top-Level Elements` in any order, some ordering of Elements are better than others.
+While there can be `Top-Level Elements` in any order, some orderings of Elements are better than others.
 Here are few optimum layouts for different use case:

 ### Optimum Layout for a Muxer